 Federal Work Study and Law School Funding Program

-The CDO administers the Federal Work Study and Law School Funding which provides students with stipends for unfunded public-interest law positions.
+The CDO administers Federal Work Study and Law School Funding, which provides students with stipends for unfunded public-interest law positions.
 These funds can be matched with Federal Work Study funding on an eligibility basis individualized for each student.

 Loan Payment Assistance Program

 The Law School also has a substantial Loan Repayment Assistance Program to help graduates who pursue public interest work with the debt they undertook while in law school.